jlawson-design/d-day-website/README.md

 ## Future Features

 There are a few features that were left on the cutting room floor that may be added in future versions.

+### Dynamic Scroll Bar

+The addition of a dynamic scroll bar to indicate the user's progression along the webpage was considered as a feature.
+However, as this required a Javascript solution, it was not included in the final build.
 ___

 # Testing

+Different elements of the site were coloured throughout the process to discern where changes were being made.
+As the majority of the site has a white background this required constant testing processes.

 ## Process